 New HVAC systems should be designed to comply with the most current adopted mechanical and building codes within the jurisdiction where the facility is located, including the code-required minimum ventilation standard.
-In the absence of a code official or authority having jurisdiction over the design and construction of a new HVAC system, or an adopted code, ASHRAE recommends designing the systems to provide the minimum ventilation rates in the breathing zone as determined using Table 6-1 in ASHRAE Standard 62.1, Ventilation and Acceptable Indoor Air Quality.
+In the absence of a code official or authority having jurisdiction over the design and construction of a new HVAC system, or an adopted code, ASHRAE recommends designing the systems to provide the minimum ventilation rates in the breathing zone or ventilation effectiveness breathing zone as determined using Table 6-1 in ASHRAE Standard 62.1, Ventilation and Acceptable Indoor Air Quality.